-Richard Petty has been affiliated with STP since 1972 when he was approached by then STP president Andy Granatelli about putting the company’s logo on the famed No. 43 race car.
-Petty was actively seeking sponsorship and Granatelli had long been interested in finding a way into NASCAR after considerable success in open-wheel racing and drag racing.
+Richard Petty had been affiliated with STP since 1972 when he was approached by then STP president Andy Granatelli about putting the company’s logo on the famed No. 43 race car.
+Petty was actively seeking sponsorship, and Granatelli had long been interested in finding a way into NASCAR after considerable success in open-wheel racing and drag racing.

 It all sounded good to The King.
 Then the issue of the paint scheme came up.

 “We talked to Granatelli and everything was chugging along.
 We agreed on a contract and as we got up to leave he said, ‘By the way, the car will be Day-Glo Red,’ which is STP colors.
 I said, ‘No way.
 The car’s got to be Petty Blue.’
 I got up to leave.
 That’s how stubborn I was.
 And he was pretty stubborn, too.”
 Petty grinned as he recalled the moment.

 “I guess I wasn’t too bright to say no,” he said.
 “We had nothing, no sponsorship, and I was turning down $250,000.”

 Cooler heads prevailed as Granatelli suggested Petty think about it overnight.

 The next morning, a compromise was reached creating the iconic Day-Glo Red and Petty Blue race cars that The King, long the most popular driver in the sport and still a fan favorite as a team owner and ambassador for stock car racing, drove for the rest of his career.
 It was a huge deal for STP and Granatelli, who had been unable to get into NASCAR because Pure Oil had an exclusive deal with the series.